pulumi/pulumi-hugo/themes/default/content/_index.md

     logo: starburst
   snowflake:
     text: |
-      “Pulumi helped our team to ship a new product faster than was previously possible.
-We needed <b>one tool to setup and manage multi-cloud, multi-region Kubernetes clusters</b> that infrastructure and applications teams could use collaboratively.
-Pulumi delivered”
+      “Pulumi helped our team to ship a new product faster.
+We needed <b>one tool to setup and manage multi-cloud, multi-region Kubernetes clusters</b> that infrastructure and applications teams could use collaboratively”
     author: Justin Fitzhugh, VP of Cloud Platform Engineering
     logo: snowflake
-  skai:
-    text: |
-      “A key benefit of Pulumi is that it allows us to <b>modularize our cloud infrastructure as reusable Python components</b> that enable our developer teams to build faster and more independently”
-    author: Danny Zalkind, DevOps Group Manager
-    logo: skai
-  people_data_labs:
-    text: |
-      “Pulumi has accelerated our developers’ productivity.
-We immediately saw the value of Pulumi Insights for helping us <b>search our infrastructure and understand what’s been deployed</b> for use cases like cost analysis, resource migrations, and more”
-    author:  Tyler Scheuble, Head of Platform
-    logo: people-data-labs

 get_started:
   tweets: